Sefer HaTemunah

 Sefer HaTemunah (ספר התמונה) (lit.
 "Book of the Figure", i.e. shape of the Hebrew letters) is a 13–14th century kabbalistic text.
-It is quoted in many Halakhic sources.
+It is quoted in multiple sources on Halakha (Jewish religious law).

 Origins

 Sefer HaTemunah was probably written anonymously in the 13th or 14th century, but it is pseudepigraphly attributed to Nehunya ben HaKanah and Rabbi Ishmael, tannaim of the 1st and 2nd centuries.
 According to Hebrew Manuscripts in the Vatican Library Catalog, the work was composed in the 1270s.
 The first extant edition was published in the city of Korzec in Poland in 1784.
 Aegidius of Viterbo, a 15th-century cardinal, was influenced by Sefer HaTemunah, as can be seen in his writings Shekhinah and On the Hebrew Letters.

 Concepts

 Sabbatical cycles

 One of the main concepts in Sefer HaTemunah is that of the connection of the Sabbatical year (Hebrew: Shmita) with sephirot and the creation of more than one world.
 The author of Sefer HaTemunah believed that worlds are created and destroyed, supporting this theory with a quote from the Midrash, "God created universes and destroys them."
 The Talmud (Sanhedrin 97a) states that "Six thousand years shall the world exist, and one [thousand, the seventh], it shall be desolate".
 Sefer HaTemunah asserts that this 7000-year cycle is equivalent to one Sabbatical cycle.
 Because there are seven such cycles per Jubilee, the author concludes that the world will exist for 49,000 years.

-According to Rabbi Aryeh Kaplan, the author of Sefer HaTemunah believed that the world was currently in the second Sabbatical cycle, corresponding to Gevurah (Severity), which occurs between the cycles Chesed (Kindness) and Tiferet (Adornment).
+The Alter Rebbe writes in Torah Ohr,that the author of Sefer HaTemunah believed that the world was currently in the second Sabbatical cycle, corresponding to Gevurah (Severity), which occurs between the cycles Chesed (Kindness) and Tiferet (Adornment).The Alter Rebbe goes so far to say that in the previous Sabbatical cycle there was a completely different world altogether, made up of its own unique purpose and even its own Torah, all in line with the Attribute of Chesed.
 Sefer HaTemunah offers a description of the final Shmita, Malkuth (Kingdom), as "distinctly utopian" in character.
 This may explain why the book was widely embraced by Kabbalists.